eyalk11/compare-my-stocks/README.md

 ## Additional Features

+* Compare performance with any stock
+* Unite stocks into groups
-*
+* Compare with entire protofolio
 * Get price history from Investpy (uses inversting.com)
 * Get transactions from My Stocks Protofolio (by simple file export) - https://play.google.com/store/apps/details?id=co.peeksoft.stocks
 * Combined protofolio from any broker/investments
-* Suited for your protoflio (no manual selection of stocks like in yahoo)
 * Use jupyter to quickly change paramters of the graph!
+* Completely free and open source.

+## Planned
-* Introducing advanced features like P/E and price to sells (planned).
+* Introducing advanced features like P/E and price to sells .
-* Find corelations between sectors  (planned)
+* Find corelations between sectors
-* Interacts with IB to get transaction (planned)
+* Interacts with IB to get transaction
-* Exporting dataframes to  jupyter (planned)
+* Exporting dataframes to jupyter (should be easy)
-* Crypto (planned - should be easy)
+* Crypto support(should be easy)

 ## Running Instructions